How to start a community network

 Get a team of people together to do installs.
 These installs will mostly be weekends as that is when people are free during the day.
 The team has to know how to crimp and run cable, configure and align antennas, drill and install antenna mounts and drill through window frames.

-Roof installs can often be done using abandoned TV antenna masts.
-Otherwise you will need to install your own mast or bracket using a drill, or use a non-penetrating mast
+Roof installs can sometimes be done using abandoned TV antenna masts.
+Otherwise you will need to install your own J-pipe mast or bracket using a drill, or use a non-penetrating mast.

 Try to get whole buildings to install a rooftop antenna and then run ethernet to the apartments.
 You want long term installs!
 Don’t connect rooftops unless a) multiple tenants OR b) person owns apartment OR c) person intends to stay very long time i.e. avoid students etc. who will move out!

 Plan your internet gateways.
 Initially you will probably use your home ISP connection (totally legal in this country).
 Eventually you may want a “supernode” with bigger bandwidth.
-An IXP or ISP may donate a connection, as DE-CIX and Packet.net did for us.
+An IXP or ISP may donate a connection, as DE-CIX, Packet, Webair and Pilot Fiber did for us.

 Another kind of gateway is a public wifi access point.
 By using directional routers you can extend the range of public access points very easily.
 Here are some instructions- how to connect to a kiosk..
-This uses a NanoStation.
+This uses a NanoStation NSM5 or Omnitik SXTsq.

-Tall structures are the fastest way to expand the wireless mesh.
+Tall structures are the fastest way to expand your network.
 There are a few different types in a city and you need to try them all- housing association buildings, skyscrapers, churches, schools, libraries, existing antenna masts and building coops.
 Make specific presentations and handouts for different types of structures.

-Plan your first major gigabit install at an IXP or tower.
+Plan your first major gigabit install at a data center or tower.
 This will have sector antennas (P2MP) and point to point.
 You may need a network engineer to help in their spare time.
-An IXP connection requires a network engineer familiar with BGP.
+An IXP connection at a data center requires a network engineer familiar with BGP.

 To get a long distance from a gateway use P2P setups- either cheap: 150Mbps such as a pair of LiteBeams, or expensive: gigabit such as a pair of AirFiber.

 The most popular cheap outdoor routers are Ubiquiti.
-Other good companies are LigoWave, Microtik.
+Other good companies are LigoWave, MikroTik.